 Willingly engaging in behaviour that runs the risk of creating a child, or failing to terminate a pregnancy […] seems a valid moral basis for imposing the prior obligation to “take care of” that child […].

-In our opinion, we should differentiate between whether consensual or nonconsensual sex, including possible misuse of contraceptive methods, such as condom failure, has yielded the pregnancy.
+In our opinion, we should differentiate between whether consensual or nonconsensual sex, including possible misuse of contraceptive methods/contraceptive failure, such as condom failure, has yielded the pregnancy.
 In the first scenario, the new discourses about obligation, commitment and responsibility should be superior, whereas in the latter, the women’s rights discourse should govern.
 From the ethical and legal standpoints, such voluntary acceptance should dramatically incline us towards rejection of any claim of “coerced parenthood,” on the part of either the father or the mother, including the responsibility of the pregnant woman toward the fetus in her womb to allow it to be born.
 As was elsewhere argued:

 In my opinion, in any case of imposition of parental status, especially its legal obligations, we should consider the essence of having a conjugal relationship as actually being an implied agreement to accept the obvious resulting outcomes of this action.
 Therefore, the obligation to provide for the child’s support and all his other needs can be deduced from the implied intention to accept the legal parentage that may derive from having sexual relations with the conceived child’s mother.

-Consequently, if indeed the woman hasn’t aborted the fetus at earlier stages of the pregnancy and will carry the fetus to its term, the obligation to provide for the child’s support and all his other needs can be deduced from the implied intention to accept the legal parentage that may derive from having intentional sexual relations.
+Consequently, if indeed the woman intentionally hasn’t aborted the fetus at earlier stages of the pregnancy and will carry the fetus to its term, the obligation to provide for the child’s support and all his other needs can be deduced from the implied intention to accept the legal parentage that may derive from having intentional sexual relations.
 Put differently, the voluntary sexual relationship can teach us about the explicit or at least implied agreement to accept the obvious consequences of this action—bringing the fetus into the world and fulfilling all his or her needs.
 This argument is supported by several contentions of different scholars who have claimed that structuring the sexual relations in contractual terminology will yield the ultimate conclusion that this action can be understood as an agreement to fulfill the legal responsibilities and obligations stemming from it.
 As has been asserted:

 The parents of a particular child have this obligation to him, and not someone else, because they are his biological parents; because they, and not someone else, begot and conceived the child.
 It is the biological bond that creates the obligation of parents to take care of their children, and also the rights that accompany this obligation.
 This obligation came into existence at conception-fertilization, when the event that grounds the obligation occurred.
 In begetting and conceiving the child, the parents brought him into existence; they also brought into existence, by the same act, their obligation to nourish and protect him.